 Lucas County Heroin & Opiate Initiative

-The Lucas County Heroin & Opiate Initiative produced a video to discuss the current heroin epidemic:
+The Lucas County Heroin & Opiate Initiative produced a video to discuss the current epidemic: